 Here's one more time limit trap to beware of.
 Before you can make a claim against a government -- a city, county, state government, the federal government -- you must comply with special requirements including such things as giving early notice of your claim (within 30 to 180 days) and giving notice and presenting your claim in very specific and precise ways.

 What's the first thing you do to begin settlement negotiations?
-The first step is to submit a "demand package" to the insurance company for the driver that caused the accident.
-The settlement package includes the documents that you have gathered to prove your claim and a letter to the insurance company.
-In that settlement letter, you explain how the car accident happened, why their policyholder is responsible and all of the consequences of the accident -- all of the ways that the accident and your injuries have affected your life.
+The first step is to submit a "demand letter" to the insurance company for the driver that caused the accident, including the documents that you have gathered to prove your claim.
+In the letter, you explain how the car accident happened, why their policyholder is responsible and all of the consequences of the accident -- all of the ways that the accident and your injuries have affected your life.
 You conclude by telling the insurance adjuster how much you will accept to settle your claim.
 This is known as your "demand."
-Your settlement letter must be well organized, thorough, authoritative and supported by evidence that proves what you are saying.
+(More: How Much Should You Ask for in a Demand Letter?)
+Your demand letter must be well organized, thorough, authoritative and supported by evidence that proves what you are saying.

 What should you know about dealing with insurance claims adjusters?